Skip to content

 • Your data — the source tables your metric SQL reads from, in the data location.

-The same logical guarantee — at most one row per primary key, newest wins — is delivered by ReplacingMergeTree on ClickHouse and by an enforced primary key plus a version-aware upsert on PostgreSQL/MySQL.
+The same logical guarantee — at most one row per primary key, newest wins — is delivered by ReplacingMergeTree on ClickHouse and by an enforced primary key plus a version-aware upsert on PostgreSQL/MySQL/DuckDB.
 You don’t configure any of this; detectkit picks the right strategy per backend.

 • ClickHouse — the original target; ideal for large analytical event tables.